CartoDB/dataservices-api/doc/quota_information.md

 (1 row)
 ```

-Now you can find out if there's enough quota to complete this job
+Now you can find out if there's enough quota to complete this job.
+In this case
+each call to `cdb_geocode_street_point` will consume one quota credit, so we need
+as many credits as rows to be geocoded.

 ```sql
 SELECT cdb_enough_quota('hires_geocoder', {number_of_records});